Men on a Mission: Post WWF, return to WWF, and deaths

 Shortly after leaving the WWF, Frazier and Horne (still wrestling as Mabel and Mo) moved to the United States Wrestling Association.
 They feuded with The Moondogs and Doug Gilbert and Brian Christopher.
 Then they were both entered in a tournament for the Unified Heavyweight Championship.
 Mabel defeated Mo on March 4, 1996 and went on to lose in the tournament final to Jerry Lawler.
 The team broke up in June 1996.
 They met each other once again on January 4, 1997 when Mabel won a Lumberjack match in USWA.

 Frazier eventually returned to the WWF as Mabel in 1998 doing a run in on 1998 King of The Ring Ken Shamrock and getting beaten by Shamrock later that night.
 Frazier made an appearance in ECW as a part of The Full Blooded Italians after a match between Tracy Smothers and Tommy Rogers until Spike Dudley took him down with an acid drop.
 Frazier made his return at the 1999 Royal Rumble, taking on Mankind and later that night jumped one of The Headbangers to enter the Royal Rumble match.
 The Undertaker and his Ministry of Darkness pulled him out of the match and threw him in the back of a hearse.
 This led to him being repackaged as Viscera, a member of the Ministry of Darkness.
 Frazier was released from his WWF contract in August 2000.
 In March 2003, Frazier, as "Nelson Knight", made a surprise appearance at a weekly NWA: Total Nonstop Action pay-per-view at the side of Ron Killings.
 A second appearance followed the next week, but Frazier soon returned to the independent circuit.
 On September 21, 2004, Frazier returned again to the WWE as Viscera.
 In 2007, he was repackaged as "Big Daddy V" and began appearing on the ECW brand.
 Frazier was released from his WWE contract on August 8, 2008.
 After wrestling for promotions such as the National Wrestling Alliance and the Insane Clown Posse's Juggalo Championship Wrestling, Frazier began wrestling for All Japan Pro Wrestling, as Big Daddy Voodoo, where he was a former All Asia Tag Team Champion with TARU and was part of the Voodoo Murders stable.

 Horne stayed in the independent promotions and wrestled as both Mo and Rob Harlem.
 He and Frazier both resurfaced in Memphis Wrestling for a show in 2003, during which Horne (as Mo) turned on Frazier (as Mabel), which led to a one-off match which Frazier won.
 Horne retired from wrestling in 2007, and Frazier died of a heart attack on February 18, 2014.
 Later that year, Horne returned to wrestling and continued to wrestle in the independent promotions in the US and Canada, while also running the SOAR Championship Wrestling promotion with his wife Denise Jones in Dallas, Texas.
 On October 19, 2025, Horne died of complications from a blood infection and pneumonia.
+Also had health issues for years.

+Oscar is still alive as of 2026.